Amir-Golmoradi/Amir-Golmoradi/README.md

 ## 🎯 Goals & Interests
-- **Learning Goals**: Dive deeper into data handling methods and attack prevention to create more secure systems.
+- **Learning Goals**: Dive deeper into data handling methods and attack prevention to create more secure software systems.
-- **Passionate About**: Blockchain, Low-level system, and building lightweight, resource-efficient applications with high security.
+- **Passionate About**: Backend, Low-level system, Cloud Systems, and building lightweight, resource-efficient applications with high security.

 ## 💬 Fun Fact
 Programming is not just a job for me; it's my way of life.
 I live and breathe coding.